TNTwise/REAL-Video-Enhancer/README.md

 IMPORTANT<br/>

-Implement a system where if a setting does not exist, append that setting with its default value to the settings file instead of resetting the entire settings file
+Implement a system where if a setting does not exist, append that setting with its default value to the settings file instead of resetting the entire settings file<br />
+add vs rife support as it implements better with app